drone-runners/drone-runner-kube/content/examples/service/memcached.md

 # Basic Example

 In the below example we demonstrate a pipeline that launches a Memcached service container.
-The memecache server will be available at `cache:11211`, where the hostname matches the service container name.
+The server will be available at `localhost:11211`.

 ```
 kind: pipeline
+type: kubernetes
 name: default

 steps: